-Williams Canyon, home of Cave of the Winds Mountain Park, is no place for phones with its stomach-lurching ride known as the TERROR-dactyl.
-All personal items are kept in a locker, while you are strapped into a chair that sits on the edge of the canyon.
+Take some time to disconnect as you strap into the stomach-lurching ride known as the TERROR-dactyl at Cave of the Winds Mountain Park.
+All personal items are kept in a locker while you are strapped into a chair that sits on the edge of the canyon.
 Before you can fully take in the view, the chair releases and you arc through the canyon at 100 mph.
 The fun is filmed with two cameras to capture both the canyon and your expressions of surprise, terror and laughter.
 Check out the videos once you’re back on solid ground.